ibm-cloud-docs/CDN/faqs.md

 For Wildcard Certificate based HTTPS CDN, this DNS update is **NOT** needed because you will access the website through `https://<CNAME>`.
 You can refresh your CDN status by clicking **Get status** from the menu of your CDN instance.

-**Note**: It may take up to 15-30 minutes for the update to become active.
+It may take up to 15-30 minutes for the update to take effect.
 Check with your DNS provider to obtain an accurate time estimate.
+{:note}

 ## How do I add a CNAME record for my CDN domain in DNS?
 {: #how-do-i-add-a-cname-record-for-my-cdn-domain-in-dns}